 The DC Semester Program combines academic rigor and real world experience in the heart of the nation's capital.
 The program is open to students in all majors and disciplines, and financial assistance is available.
-It is staffed by a Program Director and a Program Coordinator, as well as one W&M professor in Washington appointed on a semester basis by the Dean of Arts & Sciences.
+It is staffed by a Program Director and a Program Coordinator, as well as one W&M professor in Washington selected after applying to teach on a semester basis.
 The Program is also supported by the staff of the W&M Washington Center and Washington area alumni, operating during the fall and spring semesters of the academic year.

 The Program offers an academically rigorous curriculum built around a semester-by-semester topic, with internships matched to that topic.
 Students in the Program gain tremendous insight into their field of study and have an incredible opportunity to learn from experts, executives, elected officials, and policy-makers.
 From the arts to international relations, and everything in between, the varying semester topics allow students with all areas of interest to participate during a semester that appeals to them.

 - Students receive 6-8 credits for their course work and an additional 6 credits for the academic work they complete in association with their internship.

 - Classes are held at the W&M Washington Center in Dupont Circle

 - Students spend 30-35 hours per week at their internships